Community Planning Permit System

 The CPPS will replace the City’s Zoning By-law and regulate how land is used, and create a framework for development and redevelopment approvals for all lands within the City.
 The CPPS is a land use planning tool which combines three current development approval processes (Zoning By-law Amendments, Minor Variances and Site Plan applications) into one single application and approval process.
 The resulting CPP By-law, will ultimately provide development regulations that align with the Official Plan’s vision for new development and redevelopment.

-We are also advancing the development of a Secondary Plan/Official Plan Amendment for the City’s Strategic Growth Areas to support these priority areas of growth.
+This project stems from the work completed on the City’s Strategic Growth Areas to support these priority areas of growth.
 Visit Planning for the Future of our Strategic Growth Areas to learn more about that project.

 A New Way to Regulate Development in the City of Peterborough